 Take a printed copy of your CV if possible, as you can use this as a guide for questions asked by the employer.
 This also shows the employer that you are prepared and ready to answer.
 If your interview is for an office based role, make sure you attire is formal (e.g. suit and tie).
 If you arrive in jeans and a t-shirt, it looks unkempt and as if you are not bothered.

 Every employer will ask what you know about their business, so always do your research.
 After researching the company, prepare some questions to ask the employer at the end of the interview.
 For example, ask about their challenges as a business, what they expect from someone in the role on a day to day basis etc.

 If you’re nervous before your interview, this is okay.
 Many who are attending interviews whether it is their first, fifth or fifteenth can get nerves.
 But don’t let this stop you from going.
 Every interview you attend will give you skills for the future, and help with building your confidence.

-Unless something serious happens prior to your interview day, always attend.
-No matter if you have applied through a recruitment agency or directly to the company, skipping the interview can look bad.
+Unless something serious happens prior to your interview, always attend.
 If for some reason you cannot attend make sure you contact the employer or agency in good time.
-Even if you have been offered another position that you decide to take, contact the employer as soon as possible.

-There will be times where you are unsure about the role, or decide that it isn’t what you are looking for, we advise that you still go.
-Attending the interview can give you a firm confirmation on whether it is the right route for you, and if the employer offers you a position afterwards, you do not need to accept.
+There will be times where you are unsure about the role, or decide that it isn’t what you are looking for.
+Yet we still advise that you go.
+Attending the interview can give you a firm confirmation on whether it is the right route for you.
+If the employer offers you a position afterwards, don’t be afraid to turn it down.